flexera-public/policy_templates/compliance/azure/azure_untagged_vms/README.md

 The following policy actions are taken on any resources found to be out of compliance.

 - Sends an email notification
-- Power off Azure virtual machine after approval
+- Power off Azure virtual machine automatically or after approval
-- Delete Azure virtual machine after approval
+- Delete Azure virtual machine automatically or after approval
 - Tag Azure virtual machine after approval

 ## Prerequisites